-With trade worth about EUR 4.2 billion in 20167 Germany was Serbia’s largest bilateral trading partner.
-The actual volume of German-Serbian trade is probably even higher, because many German companies have subsidiaries in Serbia that supply third markets and these exports do not show up in the statistics.
+Germany has been one of Serbia’s main economic partners for years.
+With trade worth approximately 4.9 billion euros in 2018, Germany was Serbia’s largest bilateral trading partner.
+The actual volume of German-Serbian trade is probably even higher because many German companies have subsidiaries in Serbia that supply third markets and these exports are not covered by statistics.

-German companies such as STADA, METRO, Fresenius, Bosch, Henkel, Siemens, and Messer have made major investments in Serbia.
+German companies such as STADA, METRO, Fresenius, Bosch, Henkel, Siemens, Messer and Lidl have made major investments in Serbia.
 The German-Serbian Business Association now has more than 300 members.
-In addition, there is a local representative of the German business promotion agency Germany Trade and Invest (gtai).
+The position of local representative of the German business promotion agency Germany Trade and Invest has been vacant since 2018.

-Since development cooperation with Serbia began in 2000, the Federal Government has provided more than EUR 1.7 billion, making Germany the largest bilateral donor.
+Since development cooperation with Serbia began in 2000, the German Government has provided over 1.8 billion euros, thus making Germany the largest bilateral donor.

 Germany’s objectives in providing this support include: